couchbaselabs/sdk-rfcs/rfc/0002-subdocapi.md

 These errors are only received for `counter_in` operations:

 * NumberTooBig: Existing number value in document is too big (out of range between `INT64_MIN` and `INT64_MAX`
-* ZeroDelta: Got a zero value for a delta
+* BadDelta: This corresponds to the `PROTOCOL_BINARY_RESPONSE_DELTA_ERANGE` error code and indicates that the delta is either 0, not a number, or too big (i.e. exceeds the int64 range)
 * BadNumber: Value provided as delta cannot be parsed as an integer.
 This error should usually not be seen with high level SDKs
-* DeltaTooBig: The delta itself is too big, or the result of the operation would yield a number too big.
+* NumberTooBig: The number or the result of the operation would yield a number too big.

 # Language Specifics